Hbondini/hb_dfab/content/blog/02-filament-winder-build.md

 The hardest part of this build was the math.
 Initial tests showed "Pattern Drift," where the fibers would leave gaps after several rotations.

 ### The "Closed-Loop" Algorithm
 I wrote a custom **G-Code Generator** that runs in the browser.
-It calculates the **"Integer + Fraction"** ratio, dividing the mandrel circumference by the tow width (3mm) to find the exact number of passes needed.
+It calculates the **"Integer + Fraction"** ratio, dividing the mandrel circumference by the tow width to find the exact number of passes needed.

 > *"The code forces the machine to synchronize.
 After every Round Trip, the mandrel has rotated exactly One Integer Turn + One Bandwidth."*

 ---

 ## 4. Fabrication & Assembly
-The frame is built from 2020/2040 aluminum extrusions.
-All custom brackets were printed in **ASA** to withstand the mechanical stress of the tensioner (approx 2kg load).
+The frame is built from aluminum extrusions.
+All custom brackets were printed in **PETG**.

 * **Wiring:** Custom crimped looms for the NEMA 23 motors.
-* **Tensioner:** A spring-loaded dancer arm maintains constant tension on the carbon tow.

 *You can view the full G-Code Generator tool in the [Project Docs](/docs/02-winder-engineering).*